MBarc/MBarc/README.md

 ### About me

 I believe in building tools and systems that provide value by helping others in some way, no matter how small the problem may be.
-I gravitate toward areas I don't know yet, which is how I ended up writing [Lumina](https://github.com/MBarc/Lumina-Exoplanet-Hunter) and [DOSM](https://github.com/MBarc/DevOps-Suite-Manager).
+I gravitate toward areas I don't know yet, which is how I ended up creating all of my pinned repos below.

-Open to engineering work where DevOps meets real hardware, messy data, or scientific computing.
-If your team has problems at any of those intersections, get in touch.

 - 📫 michaelb4185@gmail.com
 - 🔗 [linkedin.com/in/michaelbarcelo](https://www.linkedin.com/in/michaelbarcelo/)